RecordsKeeper/multichain/docs/source/transaction.rst

     txid = sendTransaction(sender_address, reciever_address, data, amount)

     print txid   #prints transaction id of the sent transaction

 It will return the transaction id of the raw transaction.

-**2. Send Transaction by signing with private key**
+**2. Send Transaction by signing it with private key**

 You have to pass these four arguments to the sendSignedTransaction function call: